Booking lessons is very simple:

 5) Add the lesson(s) directly your calendar (optional).
 On the confirmation page, you’ll see that if you have a Google, Outlook or iCal calendar you can directly add your lessons to your calendar.
 If you use a different calendar, we suggest you manually add the lessons so that you don’t forget to turn up!
 You’ll also have the option of registering for an account – more information on this can be found further down in this guide.

 After making the booking you’ll receive a confirmation email.
 Keep this safe as you may need to check your lesson time or reschedule.
-We’ll also send you an email reminder, and if you added your mobile number with the country code included, we’ll send you an SMS reminder too.
-On the day, just log into Skype at the right time and your tutor will be ready for you!
-(Note, if you haven’t taken a lesson with your tutor before, you’ll need to find them on Skype using the ID we provide after booking.
+You’ll also get a reminder email, and if you added your mobile number with the country code included, we’ll send you an SMS reminder too.

 1) Go to the confirmation email you received upon booking your lesson(s).
 Click on the View, Reschedule or Cancel button within the email and you will be taken to the required page.